aliyatastemirova/ISDproject/README.md

 ## Documentation
 ### Environment setup
 Setting up the environment with requirements.txt:
-- run "pip install -r requirements.txt" or "pip install --user --requirement requirements.txt"
+- run `pip install -r requirements.txt" or "pip install --user --requirement requirements.txt`
-- If you want to update requirements file, add necessary packages and run "pip freeze > requirements.txt"
+- If you want to update requirements file, add necessary packages and run `pip freeze > requirements.txt`

 Setting up environment variables for the database:
 - check .env.example file in CoursePlatform/Courseplatform folder to see what you need to have in your .env file